vafakaramzadegan/EasyDraw/README.md

 ```

 #### Rotating Canvas
-This will rotate canvas and all elements on it:
+This will rotate canvas and all elements it contains:

 `app.canvas.rotate(int deg)`

-The following command represents a 45 degree rotation:
+The following command represents a 45-degree rotation:

 ```python
 app.canvas.rotate(45)
 ```

 #### Flipping Canvas
-You can flip canvas vertically and horizontally:
+You can flip the canvas vertically and horizontally:

 ```python
 # horizontal